-Other than assets held in respect of the VitalityInvest business, mainly comprising unit-linked assets matching unit-linked liabilities, Vitality Life Limited's investment assets are held in cash and in short term high quality liquid assets within collective investment undertakings.
+Other than assets held in respect of the VitalityInvest business which mainly comprise of unit-linked assets matching unit-linked liabilities, VLL's investment assets are held in cash and in short-term high quality liquid assets within collective investment undertaking.
 In addition, VLL has a small amount (less than 5% of total investment assets) of seed capital in respect of the VitalityInvest business invested in various investment funds with exposure to UK and overseas equities.
 Further details are available in section A.3.